siconos/siconos/docs/sphinx/users_guide/dynamical_systems.rst

 * A(t,z): nXn matrix, state independent but possibly time-dependent.
 * b(t,z): Vector of size n, possibly time-dependent.
   A and B have corresponding plug-in functions.

-Other variables are those of :doxysiconos:`DynamicalSystem` and FirstOrderNonLinearDS classes, but some of them are not defined and thus not usable: \n
+  Other variables are those of :class:`DynamicalSystem` and FirstOrderNonLinearDS classes, but some of them are not defined and thus not usable: \n

 * g and its gradients
 * f and its gradient